PhluantMobile/dojo_js/README.md

 ### Store Locator API Call

 This function provides certain clients the ability to pull store location information information for various ads, namely to display the closest number of stores in relation to the user.
 If your campaign has been set up with this feature, this API call will work for you.
-All lookups are done by AJAX and require the developer to specifiy a callback function to return the data.
+All lookups are done by AJAX and require the developer to specify a callback function to return the data.

 Lookup Methods: